 - Rest and recover with minimal activity besides walking for the first few days

 - No strenuous exercise for the first month or so

 - Return to work within the first few weeks

 - Expect swelling and some bruising, which will begin to taper off within the first month or so

 Unfortunately, scarring is unavoidable with any surgery that requires incisions.
 However, we will make sure to place your incisions in the most inconspicuous spot possible, and our technique is advanced enough that your scars should fade.

-If you are interested in a breast reconstruction procedure, please call Mosharrafa Plastic Surgery at 602-513-8133 today for your complimentary consultation.
+If you are interested in a breast reconstruction procedure, please call Mosharrafa Plastic Surgery at 602-513-8133 today for your consultation.
 Our compassionate and experienced surgeons will be happy to help you through your journey.